GaloisInc/Cadenas/CONTRIBUTING.md

 ```

 Once you've committed new versioning information and any final small changes,
 open a merge request and set the target branch to `main`.
-Fill out the template
-for releases, and await approval from at least one other core team member.

 Once merged, you should then create a new tag in the GitLab UI.
 Following this
 example, the tag should be named `v1.2`, and be based off of `main`.
 Provide a
-summary of the release changes in the optional notes.
+summary of the release changes in the message.

 The release branch must also be merged into `develop`; this should be done once
 the tag is created, and does not require a merge request (since the changes